Need to know

 As noted in previous research, buying items on special can make a significant difference to overall grocery costs, underlining the benefits of shopping around.

-In the first round of our quarterly supermarket research, we noted that Coles and Woolworths were very closely matched in prices.
+In the first round of our quarterly supermarket research in March 2024, we noted that Coles and Woolworths were very closely matched in prices.

 While just $0.75 separated the average prices of our baskets without specials when we surveyed in March, the difference between the two stores in June increased to $1.21, with Woolworths again the cheaper of the two.